-Impact heterogeneity.
 As indicated in our pre-analysis plan (Appendix C), SSDP training impacts may be greater for teachers who did not participate in the previous (SSRP) training and for teachers with non-permanent appointments (who can be dismissed for inadequate performance).
-Impacts may also differ by teachers' years of experience, although we have no strong prior regarding the role of teacher experience; teachers with less experience may gain more from the trainings, since they have had less time to learn on the job, but they may also gain less from the trainings, since their pre-service education may have been superior to that of earlier cohorts.
-We were especially interested in whether training impacts are larger in schools with higher quality school management.
-The school management quality indices we use are described in the appendix of our pre-analysis plan (Appendix C).
-Our baseline data suggest that most manage-ment tasks are done by head teachers, who may visit classrooms, give feedback, convene meetings and provide other practical leadership.
-Head teachers' management inputs seem to vary widely across schools, in part because some head teachers have more management training and lower teaching loads than others.
-We hypothesize that teacher trainings have larger impacts on teaching practices and students' learning when high quality management does more to support new teaching methods and hold teachers accountable for using new teaching methods.
-Program impacts on learning may also differ by student types.
-Of special concern is that the trainings, which focus on improving the teaching of advanced grade 9 and 10 concepts, may have no effect on students who enter those grades with below-grade-level subject knowledge.
+Impacts may also differ by teachers' years of experience, although we have no strong prior expectation regarding the role of teacher experience.
+Teachers with less experience may gain more from the trainings, since they have had less time to learn on the job, but they may also gain less from the trainings, since their pre-service education may have been superior to that of earlier cohorts.

+We were especially interested in whether training impacts are larger in schools with higherquality management.
+The school management quality indexes we use are described in the appendix of our pre-analysis plan (Appendix C).
+Our baseline data suggest that most management tasks are undertaken by head teachers, who may visit classrooms, give feedback, convene meetings and provide other practical leadership.
+Head teachers' management inputs seem to vary widely across schools, in part because some have more management training and lower teaching loads than others.
+We hypothesise that teacher training has larger impacts on teaching practices and students' learning when high-quality management does more to support new teaching methods and hold teachers accountable for using new teaching methods.
+Programme impacts on learning may also differ by student types.
+Of special concern is that the trainings, which focus on improving the teaching of advanced ninth- and tenth-grade concepts, may have no effect on students who enter those grades with below-grade-level subject knowledge.
 We also check for impact heterogeneity by student gender, ethnicity, and parental education and assets.